sharlynmuturi/Career-Assistant-AI/README.md

 ### Preparing Portfolio Data

-If you have your projects in a portfolio website, you can process them using the provided script.
+If you have your projects in a portfolio website, process them and export the cleaned dataset as portfolio.csv using the provided script.

 Run:

 ``` bash
 python scrape_portfolio.py
 ```
-This script:

-1. Scrapes a portfolio website and extracts project titles and descriptions from the HTML structure.
-2. Detects the technology stack used in each project by matching keywords in the descriptions.
-3. Searches nearby links to identify and capture the associated GitHub repository for each project.
-4. Aggregates the extracted information into a structured dataset using Pandas and creates a combined text field (all_text = project name + description + tech stack).
-5. Exports the cleaned dataset as portfolio.csv.

-If you do not have a portfolio website, you can manually create a portfolio.csv with columns like project_name, description, tech_stack and link.
+If you do not have a portfolio website, you can manually create a portfolio.csv with the columns project_name, description, tech_stack, link and all_text.

-Combine the project name, description, and tech stack into a column called all_text which will be ingested into ChromaDB.

-ChromaDB creates and stores embeddings that enable semantic retrieval of relevant portfolio projects for the resume tailoring and cover letter generation workflows.

 ---